Wisconsin Republicans have retained control of the state Assembly, hanging on to a majority in the chamber for another two years.

 In the 91st Assembly District, Democratic Rep. Jodi Emerson of Eau Claire defeated Republican Michele Magadance Skinner of Altoona by about a 3 percent margin.
 While Emerson’s district still leaned Democratic under the new map, it was far less of a safe bet than her old seat.

-In the 94th Assembly District in Onalaska, one of the most competitive in the state, Democratic Rep. Steve Doyle narrowly led Republican Ryan Huebsch with nearly all the votes counted.
+In the 94th Assembly District in Onalaska, one of the most competitive in the state, Democratic Rep. Steve Doyle narrowly defeated Republican Ryan Huebsch, with the AP finally calling the race on Saturday afternoon.
 Even though Evers drew the new maps, Doyle’s district had a Republican lean, according to an analysis by Marquette University.
 The race was a rematch of their 2022 campaign.

 Parties split fight for open seats

-And in the 88th Assembly District, Republican Benjamin Franklin of De Pere was leading Democrat Christy Welch, also of De Pere, with nearly all votes counted.
+And in the 88th Assembly District, another race called by the AP on the Saturday after the election, Republican Benjamin Franklin of De Pere narrowly defeated Democrat Christy Welch, also of De Pere.
 The 88th would have been won by Evers and Johnson in 2022.

-In the 53rd Assembly District in Neenah, Republican Dean Kaufert led where Democrat Duane Shukoski with roughly 80 percent of votes counted.
+In the 53rd Assembly District in Neenah, Republican Dean Kaufert defeated Democrat Duane Shukoski.
 While Kaufert wasn’t an incumbent, he had previously represented Neenah in the Assembly from 1991 to 2015, and was the city’s mayor from 2014 to 2022.

 Several Republican districts became strongly Democratic under the new map